cirosantilli/linux-cheat/kernel/README.md

 Modern systems are preemptive: they can stop tasks to start another ones, and continue with the old task later

-A major reason for this is to give users the illusion that their text editor, compiler and music player can run at the same time even if they have a single cpu
+A major reason for this is to give users the illusion that their text editor, compiler and music player can run at the same time even if they have a single CPU.

-Scheduling is choshing which processes will run next
+Scheduling is choosing which processes will run next.

-The processes which stopped running is said to have been *preempted*
+The processes which stopped running is said to have been *preempted*.

 The main difficulty is that switching between processes (called *context switch*) has a cost because if requires copying old memory out and putting new memory in.

-Balancing this is a question throughput vs latency balace.

-- throughput is the total average performance.
-Constant context switches reduce it because they have a cost
-- latency is the time it takes to attend to new matters such as refreshing the screen for the user.

-Reducing latency means more context switches which means smaller throughput

 #Scheduling